MaximeMRF/v7-docs/content/start/folder_structure.md

 ## Overview

-Here's what a freshly created AdonisJS project looks like:
+Here's what a freshly created AdonisJS project looks like.

 ```sh
 ├── app